How many nipples do cats have?

 Here’s how many they have and how they can change.

 How Many Nipples Does A Cat Have?

-So let’s get on with it and give you the answer you’re looking for: how many nipples does a cat have?
+So let’s get on with it and give you the answer you’re looking for: how many teats does a cat have?

 Pregnant Cat Nipples Vs Non-Pregnant